scholacantorum/public-site/_index.md

 favorite composers, **John Rutter**, and his wonderful Christmas impressions — plus of course, our sparkling traditional audience carol sing-along!

-For our third concert, along with the powerful **_Carmina Burana_**, we’re treating you to poetry by local gifted students with commissioned choral music by composer Eric Tuan.
-The pieces are inspired by and incorporate their poetry.
+For our third concert, we sing the powerful **_Carmina Burana_** by Carl Orff, showcasing vocal soloists, _Crystal Children’s Choir_, two pianos and six percussionists.

 Our final concert of the season will bring both joy and tears, as we perform the magnificent **Brahms’s _Ein deutsches Requiem_** with _Sinfonia Schola Cantorum_.